syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/how-to.md

-Output for combobox control is as follows.
+Output for ComboBox control is as follows.

 ![](Combobox_howto_images/howto_cascading.png)